Increase the the Recovery Value of Your Journal

 When you've done this and look over your unpacked journal entry you have an opportunity to make important and surprising discoveries.

-You may find some unexpected keys to your eating disorder recovery as you open the sealed boxes in your writing.
+You may find some unexpected keys to your eating disorder recovery as you open those sealed packages in your writing.

 Try it and let me know how unpacking a few of your journal entries works for you.